 We had a few burning questions to ask Uncharted Africa guide and wildlife photographer extraordinaire about living and working in the Makgadikgadi, and capturing its essence through his lens.
 We threw in a few questions sent for Greg through social media too…

-Ooooo shucks this is a hard one to choose.
+Ooooh shucks, this is a hard one to choose.
 I have so many that come to mind.
-However if I had to pick I a photo I managed to snap of a mother Brown Hyena and her cub looking away from me into an approaching storm has to rank up there in my favourites.
+However, if I had to pick a photo I managed to snap of a mother Brown Hyena and her cub looking away from me into an approaching storm has to rank up there in my favourites.
 I just love how it captures a rare Kalahari creature in this breathtaking wilderness.

 I think a guide first and foremost needs to have a genuine passion and love for both people and nature.
-Guiding is even more about people then wildlife so people skills are vital.
-A guides attitude towards others and life in general is super important.
+Guiding is even more about people than wildlife so people skills are vital.
+A guide’s attitude towards others and life, in general, is super important.
 Being warm, positive, energetic, enthusiastic, humble, honest, interested, respectful and patient is important.
-Genuine interest, appreciation and understanding of all things wild with equal attention paid to the two legged variety is vital.
-As well as being a naturalist and people person, a guide needs good communication skills (In English), good manners and etiquette, show great levels of responsibility and be prepared to go the extra mile.
+Genuine interest, appreciation, and understanding of all things wild with equal attention paid to the two-legged variety is vital.
+As well as being a naturalist and a people person, a guide needs good communication skills (In English), good manners and etiquette, show great levels of responsibility and be prepared to go the extra mile.

 I don’t know if I could say any of my tricks are special or even tricks at all.
 Experience has shown me that a constant state of awareness is very important.
 Keeping one’s mind sharp and perceptive to what’s going on around you and in the vehicle is crucial.
 When it comes to interpreting the natural world for guests I find it very useful to ask myself why things are the way they are and why are we seeing what we are seeing.
 This helps me find a way of interpreting what’s around us and sharing that interpretation with guests.
 I also like to take things slow and really study what’s around us as we drive… there is always so much more than first meets the eye.